pwyoung/computer-setup/proxmox/terraform-iac/tf/README.terraform-proxmox.md

     Or, tweak the template to do it...
   - Another way to get IPs, dynamically, is from the qemu-guest-agent qm guest cmd <VM_ID> network-get-interfaces

+# Conventions
+- To support "qm" commands, in config.yaml, this:
+  - specifies the VM_IDs
+  - assumes the VM template with ID = "clone_vm_id" has qemu-guest-agent installed
+- This also assumes the template has:
+  - SSH server: for convenience
+  - ubuntu 22.04: since Nvidia uses that for all its images
+  - UEFI: to support GPU/PCIe passthrough